 ./orca --help.
 You should see usage information.

-orca can contact the hosts you wish to upgrade by running
+orca can contact the REM hosts you wish to upgrade by running the follow command:

-should see status information, such as the current live cluster and lists of services, about all the hosts specified.
+You should see status information about all the hosts specified.

 SSH access to hosts

-orca requires passwordless SSH access to hosts, i.e. all hosts in the cluster must be accessible from the machine running orca using SSH keys.
+orca requires passwordless SSH access to hosts, i.e. all REM hosts must be accessible from the machine running orca using SSH keys.
 If this is not the case, orca will throw an error saying it is unable to contact one or more of the hosts.
 Ensure SSH key-based access is set up to all such hosts and retry the status command until it works.